in28minutes/in28minutes.github.io/_posts/28-09-2020-best-practices-in-microservices.md

 ﻿---
 layout:     post
-title: Best practices in microservices
+title:      Best Practices in Microservices
 date:       2022-10-07 14:13:27
-summary:  In this post, we will look at the best practises for microservices architecture.
+summary:    In this post, we will look at the best practises for microservices architecture
 categories: SpringBootMicroservices
 permalink:  /best-practices-in-microservices-architecture
 ---